du0ks/android-bloatware-remover/README.md

 ## Warning

-* Please use it at your own risk
+* Please use it at your own risk.
-* Tested on Redmi Note 8 Pro and Nothing Phone 1
+* Tested on Redmi Note 8 Pro, Nothing Phone 1 and Lenovo Tab Plus.
+* Probbaly, this script will work with most of the android devices.